Smol-Tok/discountapi/README.md

   <h3> API documentation </h3>

-Post api located at can be used for documenting the API https://www.postman.com/api-documentation-tool/
+Postman can be used to document the API.
+Postman collections is a set of pre-built requests grouped into folders during testing and can be  exported and shared.